Kojak: Later toys

-There is a tiny plastic red or blue colored beacon that can used on emergency vehicles.
+There is a tiny plastic red or blue colored beacon that can be used on emergency vehicles.
 It has a description as a "1:25 scale model resin Federal Fireball Beacon red Kojak police light" or "1:25 scale model resin Federal Fireball Beacon blue Kojak police light."
 It also can be used on 1:24 scale vehicles.
 The item can be painted in enamel, acrylic, or lacquer.
 The manufacturer, Three Inches Under, introduced this item in 2014 as part, BEAKOJB.